Wilconi Nickel Cobalt Project

 The site is connected to a major gas pipeline from the Northwest Shelf Oilfield which will provide an economically viable power source.
 The current gold operations utilise this power.

 Wiluna is connected to Perth and Kalgoorlie by a well developed road and highway network and has an all weather airstrip with regular flights servicing the mines and local community.

-Blackham is a Perth based, ASX listed gold mining company that owns 100% of the Matilda-Wiluna Gold operation located in the Northern Goldfields of Western Australia.
+Wiluna Mining is a Perth based, ASX listed gold mining company that owns 100% of the Wiluna Gold operation located in the Northern Goldfields of Western Australia.

-The Matilda-Wiluna gold operation is currently a free milling, open pit mining operation supported by reserves at the Matilda, Wiluna and Williamson open pit mines and the Golden Age underground mine.
+The Wiluna Gold Operation is currently a free milling operation supported by reserves at the Williamson open pit and the Golden Age underground mine.
 The Company is transitioning to sulphides mining and production of 100-120,000oz per annum commencing in late 2021, with redevelopment of the underground mine well advanced.

-The operation has large defined resource of 6.7 Moz at a grade of 2.2 g/t.
-The current, expanding gold reserve is 1.2 Moz at 2.6 g/t of which almost 1 Moz is underpinned by the open pits.
+The operation has large defined resource of 7.02 Moz at a grade of 2.03 g/t of gold.
+The high-grade underground gold reserve is currently 661koz at 4.74 g/t.